Octopress

 {% gist 1059334 usage.scss %}

-This plugin was developed by Brandon Tilly but I have fixed some bugs and made some improvements to it for Octopress.
+This plugin was initially developed by Brandon Tilly for Jekyll blogs.

 Include Code Snippets